ExaFEL/docs/_posts/2017-05-19-cspad_calib.md

 \end{cases}.
 $$

 where $$ \wedge$$ denotes a logical AND operation.
-In this way, only the values that are trusted "sieve" through the mask and are used in further analysis.
+Performing an element-wise (Hadamard) product of the resulting mask values with the collected data allows only the values that are trusted to "sieve" through the mask and be used in further analysis.

 ### Creating the mask
 To create the mask we make use of the averaged and standard deviation data for a dark run as discussed above, as well as a maximum image of a bright run we intend to apply the mask to.
 Assuming `--run=54` for a dark run, and `--run=74` for a bright run, we construct the mask as follows: